N-A-D/Rift/README.md

 });
 ```

-Additionally, since this transformation only modifies the entity's components and not the entity itself, we can make use of the `rift::EntityManager::par_for_entities_with` parallelize execution of the transform:
+Additionally, since this transformation only modifies the entity's components and not the entity itself, we can make use of the `rift::EntityManager::par_for_entities_with` to parallelize execution of the transform:
 ```cpp
 entity_manager.par_for_entities_with<Position, Direction>([](Position& pos, Direction& dir) {
     pos.x += dir.x;